LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Introduction

-We are motivated by the following questions: \begin{enumerate}[leftmargin=24pt] \itemsep=0pt \item Can the agents leverage the similarities in their problem structures in order to accelerate learning, despite their differing targets? \item To what extent can they do so in a communication-efficient way? \end{enumerate}

-To make concrete progress, we center our study on a federated LQR tracking problem, where different agents follow the same (unknown) dynamics but seek to track distinct targets.
-For each agent $i$, let $x_t^i \in \bbR^n$ and $u_t^i \in \bbR^k$ denote its state and action respectively at time $t$, with the state dynamics evolving as $ x_{t+1}^i = Ax_t^i + Bu_t^i.$ Agent $i$'s goal is to drive the state to a target location $x^{i*}$, which we model via the following discounted infinite-horizon cost:
+Due to their theoretical tractability, many reinforcement learning (RL) works have sought to use Linear Quadratic Regulator (LQR) problems \cite{anderson2007optimal} as a test-bed to better understand performance and sample complexity for both model-based (\cite{DBLP:conf/aistats/Abbasi-YadkoriL19, oymak2019non, dean2019sample}) and model-free algorithms (\cite{DBLP:conf/icml/Fazel0KM18, malik2019derivative, pmlr-v120-li20c}).
+In this work, we will focus on studying zeroth-order model-free algorithms for an important variant of the LQR problem.
+To ground our discussion, consider the following instance of LQR.
+Let $x_t \in \bbR^n$ and $u_t \in \bbR^k$ denote an agent's state and action respectively at time $t$, with the state dynamics evolving as $x_{t+1} = Ax_t + Bu_t.$ The agent's goal is to drive the state to a target location $x^{*}$, which we model via the following discounted infinite-horizon cost: